Risk versus reward: Six considerations for smart cities

 While there’s a vast array of available innovative technologies in the marketplace, the allure of cutting-edge technologies can falsely portray the realities of a smart city.
 With so many options, it can be difficult to decipher which technologies will maximize benefits for a community.
 City officials are often too focused on leveraging new technologies without performing the proper due diligence to guarantee the selected technologies meet the cities — and its citizen’s — needs.

 The first step?
 Identify the issues your city faces, and develop your business requirements.
 Next, consider the direct effects of a new technology’s reliability, functionality, maintenance, training requirements, and cost.
 Also consider the indirect effects technology implementation may have on existing policies, resource allocations, security controls, and other business procedures.
+For example, the City of Chicago embarked on a “Smart Lighting” project which offered the installation of better, smarter and more-reliable street lighting, which are energy efficiency and a better quality of life in neighborhoods throughout the city of Chicago.

 With rapid advancements in technology and overall innovation, some technologies also become obsolete faster than others.
 A new and disruptive technology could quickly become available shortly after a large investment has been made in an existing technology.